yoeljacobsen/AACarInfo/README.md

 *   Launcher `MainActivity` added to the `:app` module, making the app visible and launchable from the phone's app drawer.
 *   Android Auto category updated to `androidx.car.app.category.NAVIGATION` and `allowedTemplates` meta-data configured with fully qualified template names in `AndroidManifest.xml`.
 *   `compileSdk` and `targetSdk` aligned to API 35 across all modules.
-*   **Current Status:** The app now appears in the phone's app drawer (displays a blank page).
-It is still not appearing in the Android Auto DHU.
+*   **Current Status:** The app appears in the phone's app drawer (displays a blank page).
+On the DHU, it is still not listed.

 ## Future Enhancements